 The primary cluster in an InnoDB ClusterSet cannot be removed using this command.
-If you do need to remove the primary cluster, you must first carry out a controlled switchover (see Section 8.8, "InnoDB ClusterSet Controlled Switchover") or an emergency failover (see Section 8.9, "InnoDB ClusterSet Emergency Failover") to demote the primary cluster to a replica cluster, and promote one of the replica clusters to be the primary cluster.
+If you do need to remove the primary cluster, you must first carry out a controlled switchover (see Section 9.8, "InnoDB ClusterSet Controlled Switchover") or an emergency failover (see Section 9.9, "InnoDB ClusterSet Emergency Failover") to demote the primary cluster to a replica cluster, and promote one of the replica clusters to be the primary cluster.
 After that, the former primary cluster can be removed using this procedure.

-A removed InnoDB Cluster cannot be added back into an InnoDB ClusterSet deployment.
-If you want to use the server instances in the deployment again, you will need to set up a new cluster using them.
+A dissolved InnoDB Cluster cannot be added back into an InnoDB ClusterSet deployment.
+If you want to use the server instances in the deployment again, you can use them to set up a new cluster and add that cluster to the ClusterSet.